Stable homology of Higman--Thompson groups via scanning methods: Embedding spaces of trees

 This functor is an equivalence on objects because the space of objects of $f^*\HT$, $\displaystyle \bigsqcup_k \Conf(k,\mathbb{R}^\infty)$, is equivalent to the space of objects of $\s(\op_{1,n})$, which is $\mathbb{N}$.
 It is also an equivalence on morphisms because for a given $T$, the space of all $\phi$ such that $T_\phi = T$ is $\E_\infty(T)$, which is contractible by corollary \ref{treetree}.

 At every level, the space $N_p(f^*\HT)$ is a pullback of the form which is also a homotopy pullback.
 Therefore, $N_p(f^*\HT)\simeq N_p(\s(\op_{1,n}))$.
 By lemma \ref{realizations}, this induces a weak equivalence on thick geometric realizations.
 For the category $\s(\op_{1,n})$, the regular and thick realizations are equivalent.
-Therefore, $\mathbb{B}F$ is a weak equivalence. \end{proof}
+Therefore, $\mathbb{B}F$ is a weak equivalence.
+Moreover, it preserves the $E_\infty$-structure. \end{proof}

 \begin{rema} The groups associated to the category $\HT_2$ are related to the braided Higman--Thompson groups \cite{brin,dehornoy,AC20, skipperwu}. \end{rema}